jeffreytse/jekyll-jeffreytse-blog/_posts/2020-10-09-the-handbook-of-programming-languages.md

 ## Basic

+### Automatic Checking

+It’s useful to think about three kinds of automatic checking that a language can
+provide:

+- __Static checking:__ the bug is found automatically before the program even runs.
+- __Dynamic checking:__ the bug is found automatically when the code is executed.
+- __No checking:__ the language doesn’t help you find the error at all.
+You have to watch for it yourself, or end up with wrong answers.

+Needless to say, catching a bug statically is better than catching it dynamically, and catching it dynamically is better than not catching it at all.

+### Comment

+- Single-line comment
+- Multi-line comment
+- Documentation comment (Docstring)

 ### Data Types

 - Basic
+  - Primitive
     - Number
-    - Byte
+      - Byte (1 Byte)
-    - Short
+      - Short (2 Bytes)
-    - Integer
+      - Integer (4 Bytes)
-    - Long
+      - Long (8 Bytes)
-    - Float
+      - Float (4 Bytes)
-    - Double
+      - Double (8 Bytes)
     - Character
-  - String
     - Boolean
-  - Null
-  - Undefined
-- Collection
+- Arrays and Collection
   - Linear
+    - Array
+    - String
     - List
     - Linked list
     - Tuple